leafoflegend/1805-BCP/README.md

 7. Type the following in that terminal and hit enter (in succession): `npm install -g yarn` then, `yarn`
 8. Go to 'Extensions' in VSCode (the bottom button on the far left hand side of the window.
 It looks like a box.) and search for 'ESLint' and install it.
 8. In the terminal run `npm install -g nodemon@latest`
 9. Navigate to your VSCode folder.
 Use `ls` or `dir` to ensure you see all the files here. **REMEMBER TO BE SAVING FILES WITH `.JS` AT THE END.** In your terminal of choice, run  `nodemon -q ${location of your file}`.
 You will see the terminal display either nothing - or whatever `console.log`'s exist within your file.
-Every time you save - it will reprint results to the terminal!
+Every time you save - it will reprint results to the- terminal!

 ## Videos
 Videos can be found [here](https://www.youtube.com/playlist?list=PL0medk5vA90ppGI_21tnaKH4snYHoiXVF)!.